Accelerating Kernel Classifiers Through Borders Mapping: A simple example

-In other words, provided the class borders are not fractal \citep{Ott1993}, mapping only the border between classes should always be faster than techniques that map the entirety of the class locations.
-This includes kernel density methods including SVM as well as similar methods such as learning vector quantization (LVQ) \citep{Kohonen2000,LVQ_PAK} that attempt to create an idealized representation of the classes through a set of ``codebook'' vectors.
+In other words, provided the class borders are not fractal \citep{Ott1993}, mapping only the border between classes should always be faster than techniques that map the entirety of the class locations, {\correction although the advantage becomes less the larger the dimension of the feature space.} This includes kernel density methods including SVM as well as similar methods such as learning vector quantization (LVQ) \citep{Kohonen2000,LVQ_PAK} that attempt to create an idealized representation of the classes through a set of ``codebook'' vectors.

 To make this more concrete, Figure \ref{svm_time} plots the classification time versus the number of support vectors for a SVM while Figure \ref{border_time} plots the classification time versus the number of border samples for a border classifier.
 Classification times are for a single test point.
 Fitted straight lines are overlaid for each and the slope and intercept printed in the subtitle.